hdore/PB-PSB1_DGR_variation/README.md

-# Scripts used in the PB-PSB1 DGR article
+# Scripts developed to analyze DGR-mediated hypermutation in *Thiohalocapsa* PB-PSB1

 This github repository holds the scripts used to perform the analyses described in the article [insert title and DOI and link].